fakela/documentation/get-started/setup-your-account.md

     - make-your-first-request
   description: 'setup your account on Mindee'
 ---

+The steps outlined below will guide you through the process of getting started with Mindee APIs and making your first API call.

 ## Sign up

 You can access Mindee API by creating an account or using a single sign-on.